code-423n4/2024-05-gondi-mitigation/README.md

 All invidivual fixes are addressed in a separate PR.
 The branche feature/developWithOpt contains the merge of all such features + a few that were found by other auditors.
 Because of contract size issues when adding all fixes, the following has changed:
  - There's no bonus on Pool reallocation (we expect the dao to run this function and incur the cost)
  - In refinancePartial, we don't allow extra principal (this is a corner case and can still be done with addNewTranche)
  - Some of the two step variable changes in the Pool (LoanManager) have been moved to a helper contract.
+Feel free to ignore issues regarding the PoolOfferHandler since we are working on a different one given the limitations of the existing one.

 ## Scope